-The OV-chipkaart is a new easy way of payment.
-With 1 card you will have access to all public transportation: train, bus, tram and metro.
+You pay for the use of public transport with the so called 'Ov-chipkaart'.
+With the OV card you will have access to all public transportation: train, bus, tram and metro.
 The OV-chipkaart is about the same size as a bankcard.
-The card contains a chip that can be charged with a balance in euro's that allows you to travel everywhere in Holland, or with a single fare, return ticket or season ticket.
+The card contains a chip that can be charged with credit (in euro's) that allows you to travel everywhere in the Netherlands.
 There are two different types of OV-chipkaart from which to choose:

 - Personal OV-chipkaart